 Following the success of the cloud plan and design, ANS migrated Fenwick’s applications, which included the re-host of Windows servers and SQL Server workloads to Microsoft Azure along with 24/7 co-managed support across the platform ensuring it is fully governed, secure and operating at optimal efficiency.

-As a result of moving to Azure, the organisation can now begin to automate security and business processes.
+As a result of Azure migration, the organisation can now begin to automate security and business processes.

 Andy Lee, Head of IT at Fenwick said, “We really wanted to use public cloud as a springboard to enable us to use predictive analytics and ultimately make better business decisions.
 Data will be key for the retail industry over the coming years and as a result of moving to Azure, we’re already able to capture and analyse more data.
 We’re using Azure Data Lake, which is enabling us to capture footfall, integrate social media feeds and weather analysis to predict buying habits and therefore increase sales.
 In one case we identified that by operating our escalators in the opposite direction, we could direct customers to particular floors, which resulted in a sales increase and assisted with social distancing.”

 “All of this has been made possible by the power of public cloud.
 ANS’ proven expertise and experience in the retail sector gave us the confidence we needed to make the move.
 ANS put an enormous amount of legwork into building the business case which ultimately made the migration a seamless experience.
 The end-to-end the delivery lasted just 10 weeks which in my opinion is unprecedented for a data centre migration to the cloud.”